How many patients do you see per day: 5, 10, 30 or even 100?!?

 One day during a nice course in Hong Kong, a colleague congratulated me with the course.

 He enjoyed it very much, but at the same time he said “…but, I can’t do anything with this knowlegde”.
 “I don’t have time to implement this clinical reasoning strategy”

 I was so surprised to hear the reason for that: “in the hospital where I work I have to see minimal 6 patients per hour!”

 I thought I can’t be worse than that…it can, believe me!

 During a course I taught for MD’s in Seoul, South Korea, I was amazed by the motivation and the eagerness of the participants to learn.

-It was a “night” course, because during the day they saw their patients, then, some of them took the airplane to come to Seoul for a night, flew back, and the next day all over again.
+It was a “night” course (from 8pm - 11.30pm), because during the day they saw their patients, then, some of them took the airplane to come to Seoul for a night, flew back, and the next day all over again.

 One doctor proudly said to me that, on a good day, he saw 100-120 patients a day…(but, first at 6am a round of golf 😊)

 I think that might be a world record?

 No wonder that the major cause of death in South-Korea, among people in their fourties is cardiac disease.